Our impact 2025

 Strengthening the sector

-During the 2023/24 academic year, we continued our work as the convenor for over 100 participating organisations of the School Sport and Activity Sector Partnership.
+During the 2024/25 academic year, we continued our work as the convenor of the School Sport and Activity Sector Partnership, which involved over 100 participating organisations.

 Youth Sport Trust International